thnguyen-grs/thnguyen-grs.github.io/_pages/cv.md

   {% endfor %}</ul>

 ## Scholarships and Awards
-- **2019** Best Poster Award at the ISPRS PIA+MRSS Conference, Munich, Germany.
+- **2019** Best Poster Award at the ISPRS PIA+MRSS Conference, Munich, Germany
 - **2017** Finalist in Student Poster Competition, MTS/IEEE OCEANS’17, Anchorage, AK, USA [^a]
 - **2015** Finalist in Student Poster Competition, MTS/IEEE OCEANS’15, Washington DC, USA [^a]
-- **2013-2016** Three times received Congratulations from Academic Council of TELECOM Bretagne.
+- **2013-2016** Three times received Congratulations from Academic Council of TELECOM Bretagne
-- **2013** Telecom Scholarship for Excellence, Telecom Foundation, Mines-Telecom Institute, France.
+- **2013** Telecom Scholarship for Excellence, Telecom Foundation, Mines-Telecom Institute, France [^b]
-- **2012** Lawrence S. Ting Scholarship for VN students with excellent academic achievements.
+- **2012** Lawrence S. Ting Scholarship for VN students with excellent academic achievements
-- **2009-2013** Six times received the Academic Excellence Scholarship of HCMC University of Technology.
+- **2009-2013** Six times received the Academic Excellence Scholarship of HCMC University of Technology

 [^a]: All expenses were covered by the US [Office of Naval Research](https://www.onr.navy.mil).
+[^b]: 10,000 &euro;

 <!-- Talks